POS ED EXPLAINED

-PERMAH is the organising framework for the PEP’s that we have designed for schools.
+PERMAH is the organising framework for the PWP’s that we have designed for schools.
 In 2011, Martin Seligman offered the PERMA framework.
 Many others have since added the H for Health.
-Each letter in the PERMAH framework refers to a pillar that leads to greater wellbeing.
-Therefore, the six pillars for the Positive Education Practices are: Positive emotion (P); Engagement (E); Relationships (R); Meaning (M); Accomplishment (A); and, Health (H).
-For more details on each of these pillars, see our Introduction to PERMAH.
+Each letter in the PERMAH framework refers to an element that leads to greater wellbeing.
+Therefore, the six pillars for the Personal Wellbeing Practices are: Positive emotion (P); Engagement (E); Relationships (R); Meaning (M); Accomplishment (A); and, Health (H).
+For more details on each of these elements, see our Introduction to PERMAH.

 We hope that allowing schools access to these evidence-based tools of positive psychology will enhance and help people to thrive and live their best life, both within and beyond the school gates.